'Afraid We Will Become The Next Xinjiang': China's Hui Muslims Face Crackdown

 The crackdown on Muslims has been most extreme in the northwestern region of Xinjiang, where scholars estimate that up to 1.5 million Muslim Uighurs, a Turkic-speaking group, and other ethnic minorities have been detained since 2016, in one of the most sophisticated surveillance states in the world.

 The same restrictions that preceded the Xinjiang crackdown on Uighur Muslims are now appearing in Hui-dominated regions.
-NPR has learned that since April 2018, Hui mosques have been forcibly renovated or shuttered, schools demolished and religious community leaders imprisoned.
+NPR has learned that since April 2018, Hui mosques have been forcibly renovated or shuttered, schools demolished, and religious community leaders imprisoned.
 Hui who have traveled internationally are increasingly detained or sent to reeducation facilities in Xinjiang.

 In August 2018, in Ningxia's Tongxin county, authorities attempted to demolish the Weizhou Grand Mosque, claiming it lacked the right building permits.
-Hundreds of furious residents staged a sit-in, sharing videos of their protest through popular Chinese social media platforms like WeChat and Kuaishou, a live-streaming app, faster than censors could take them down.
+Hundreds of furious residents staged a sit-in, sharing videos of their protest through popular Chinese social media platforms like WeChat and Kuaishou, a livestreaming app, faster than censors could take them down.

 Taken aback, officials called off the demolition.
 But the victory was short-lived.
 In November, local government work units began visiting every household in Weizhou, pressuring residents to sign letters stating their acquiescence to "renovate" the mosque by removing its main dome and domed minarets.
 In some cases, Weizhou officials threatened to fire state employees if they did not sign the letter, according to multiple residents.

-This month, NPR drove through Weizhou, which is now guarded by checkpoints on the only road leading in and out of town.
+This month, an NPR reporter drove through Weizhou, which is now guarded by checkpoints on the only road leading in and out of town.
 The mosque is closed, its main dome and minarets replaced with tiled Buddhist-style pagodas, and its entrances blocked by scaffolding.

 "Of course we are afraid we will become the next Xinjiang," one Hui man told NPR.
 He did not provide his name for fear that authorities in Xinjiang would find him.
 Three years ago, he abandoned his family's property in Xinjiang in order to transfer his residency to Tongxin county.
 "But what can an individual do?
 We can only take it year by year."